 5. Learn your way around

 Cinnamon might be familiar if you’re an ex-Windows user but it has so much more to offer in comparison.
 Things are bound to get drastically different the deeper you dive into Linux Mint.
-Much like many other Desktop environments on Linux, Cinnamon follows a panel plus applet style philosophy.
-Everything you see on the bottom panel in an applet.
+Like many other Desktop environments on Linux, Cinnamon follows a panel plus applet style philosophy.
+Everything you see on the bottom panel is in an applet.
 You can add and remove many more and even download more in System Settings > Applets.

 Linux Mint 19 system settings

 Cinnamon also supports themes natively, and you can fiddle with the look and feel of your desktop in System Settings > Themes.
-Take your time with the System Settings because there’s a whole lot that you can customize here and themes are a mere small part of it.
+Take your time with the System Settings because there’s a whole lot that you can customize and themes are a mere small part of it.

 So, these were some of the basic things users are supposed to do after installing Linux Mint 19.